 One of Bonnie’s many contributions was Corrective Exercise.
 The muscle that has been in a knotty state needs to learn to stay relaxed.
 Reminded on a regular basis, using the corrective back exercises, the muscles learn the new habit and behave by staying relaxed.

 Your Turn Now

 When pressure is applied to a trigger point it hurts.
 Apply only enough pressure to make it uncomfortable.
 A 5, 6, 7 on a scale of 1 to 10 is about right.
 Hold your pressure steady for a count of 7 seconds and then move on to the next point.
-For a view of how this is done, follow along with Lori, Bonnie Prudden Master Myotherapy Instructor by clicking here (the second and third videos are on how you can erase back pain).
+For a view of how this is done, follow along with Lori, Bonnie Prudden Master Myotherapy Instructor by clicking here.

 - Look at the diagrams to the right.

 - Have your friend with the sciatica lie on the table, bed or floor.
 Note: If YOU are the one with the sciatica, place a wooden spoon or something similar against the wall and back into it.
 A Sharpie® pen works, as does the end of a broomstick.

 - Place your elbow in the spots – trigger points – shown in the diagrams for low back, gluteals, hip, and hamstrings.

 - Follow with Corrective Exercises for each of these areas as shown below.
 After your quick fix and the exercises you will probably feel immediate relief.
 Perform four reps of each of the exercises 4 to 6 times a day until the pain is gone.
 After that do them morning and night…but if stress rears its ugly head, do them more often.

 “The best way to offset tension is with physical activity.”